 How to Get Rid of Woolly Aphids Naturally

-Below, we’ll discuss the best methods and home remedies for dealing with woolly aphids naturally.
+Below, we’ll discuss the best methods and home remedies for naturally dealing with woolly aphids.
 These include making organic sprays and using beneficial insects to your advantage.

 1. Neem Oil

-To make a homemade spray for woolly aphids, mix 2 tablespoons of neem oil with 1 teaspoon of liquid soap and a gallon of water.
+To make a homemade spray for woolly aphids, mix two tablespoons of neem oil with one teaspoon of liquid soap and a gallon of water.
 Next, use it to spray the critters.

 You can also use this DIY treatment to wipe down houseplants.